openbmc/openbmc/upstream-layers/yocto-docs/documentation/dev-manual/upgrading-recipes.rst

       .. note::

-         If your distro does not enable by default ptest, which Poky does, you need the following in your ``local.conf`` file::
+         If your distro does not enable by default ptest, which :term:`Poky` does, you need the following in your ``local.conf`` file::

                  DISTRO_FEATURES:append = " ptest"